Chester-le-Street railway station: History

 In the 1960s, the station was listed for closure as part of the Beeching Axe, which led to it being mentioned in the song Slow Train by Flanders and Swann.
-However, the station was saved, and still remains open today.
+However, the station still remains open today.

 In February and March 2022, tactile paving was added to the platform edges.

-Operator and facilities
+Facilities

 Between 1999 and 2018, Chester-le-Track, an independent private limited company, operated the station as an agent for the local franchised train operating company, which at the time of closure was Arriva Rail North.
 The station's ticket office, waiting area and toilets were staffed six days per week, prior to the building's closure in early 2018.

 Following the building's closure, two self-service ticket machines have since been installed on the southbound platform.
-As of 2023, the station is unstaffed, except for Vital Rail anti-trespass teams on behalf of Network Rail.
+The station is unstaffed.

+The station has step-free access to both platforms and has shelters, live departure screens, a small car park and cycle storage.